rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 Assumed, that node `n1` would be defined to be a section's first node.
 Which effects would it have, if nodes were associated while they are being entered?
 (e.g. Is the first node of a section going to be associated first)?
-What can be said, if `n1` would be defined as a section's last top-level node (e.g. Is the last node of a section going to be associated last)?
+What can be said, if `n1` would be a section's last top-level node (e.g. Is the last node of a section going to be associated last)?

 ```
                          | entering | exiting